SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-comments-only.md

 I (like most of us, probably) am a bit uneasy with the ethics of this widely-used "crowdsourced wisdom" approach, cos it does often end up as kinda plundering ordinary people for their uncredited insights; and (just as always) ordinary working-class people being made historically/archivally invisible as individuals, in service of some "greater" initiative that wasn't shaped by them.
 So I feel like it needs to be stated immediately that this *isn't* what we're doing.

 (and I'd need to have a real think about how I reckon something like this could be worded!)
+>   - Colleen Pridemore: If you look at the definition of data computing in Wikipedia, it actually comes out as a function  (interestingly enough) https://simple.wikipedia.org/wiki/Data_(computing)  Which means all data: ie...'Data is a sequence of numbers, words, or other symbols' which when explained, becomes information.

+I think this fits with the questions  abovementioned, right?
+>   - Colleen Pridemore: In addition, I agree with your "informed consent" phrase you stated earlier
 >
 #### Context - The creation of an educational video game for kids and adults to discover information about AI Ethics and help to alleviate fears, misconceptions or biases about AI
 > * Colleen Pridemore: I will be presenting a pitch to R&D Group on 06/05/2024 for such a video game.
 Want to make sure to be aligning with Decentralization practices.
 Advice welcome